 If you have ceiling fans, they can be used for home comfort and HVAC efficiency.
 Ceiling fans don’t actually change the temperature inside, they simply make it feel cooler or warmer by up to four degrees.

 We typically use ceiling fans to make a room feel cooler, but you can use ceiling fans year-round.
-In the cooler months, you can reverse the fan and move warmer air down (heat rises, as you might know from elementary school science) so it feels warmer where you are.
+In the cooler months, you can reverse the fan and move warmer air down (heat rises, as you might remember from elementary school science) so it feels warmer where you are.

-One note on energy efficiency though, leaving a fan on when no one is in the room is a waste of energy since no one is there to feel its effects.
+However, leaving a fan on when no one is in the room is a waste of energy since no one is there to feel its effects.

 Improve your insulation